omerahm69/project-1/README.md

   - The footer is valuable to the user as it encourages them to keep connected via social media

 ![Contact us](https://github.com/user-attachments/assets/20f231d5-55d6-4851-bf4b-da92cbba7c54)

-- __Gallery__

-  - The gallery will provide the user with supporting images to see what the meet ups look like.
-  - This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.

-- __The Sign Up Page__

-  - This page will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
-The user will be asked to submit their full name and email address.

-For some/all of your features, you may choose to reference the specific project files that implement them.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ## Testing